andbluedev/Arizona-Roomfix-Backend/README.md

 ## Context

-Backend for RoomFix - 4th Year Software Engineering Web Technologies Project The goal was to make a platform to report broken devices in a set of buildings to facilitate and optimize the maintenance.
+Roomfix is a 4th Year Software Engineering school Web Technologies Project.
+The goal was to make a platform to report broken devices in a set of buildings to facilitate and optimize the maintenance.

-This project is a Spring Boot API with Hibernate / JPA as ORM.
+This project is a React.js webapp based on a Spring Boot Boot API ([link](https://github.com/andbluedev/Arizona-Roomfix-Frontend/)).

-The database used is a MySQL.
+This repository contains a Spring Boot API with Hibernate / JPA as ORM and MySQL database.

 ## Online Version